mieko/cult/README.md

     `nodes[/^dev/].with(role: /httpd/).with(something: /else/)`
   * The NamedArray stuff even works on the command-line with String arguments, and will convert strings that start with '/' to Regexps to search by name.
-  * Although Cult will only *generate* JSON, not having comments and other stuff is a pain.
-If you don't care about JSON-readability of your `node.json`s or `role.json`s, you can just rename it to `node.yaml` or `node.yml` and it'll get parsed with a YAML parser.
-Cult keeps transient state in separate files for this reason: so it doesn't overwrite your long-lived YAML replacements with JSON equivalents.

 ## Development